 Description

-A First World War memorial shelter with later dedication plaques.
-MATERIALS: stone walls with timber supports and a tile roof.
-DESCRIPTION: the stone shelter stands on the south-east side of the road.
-There is a short flight of steps that lead up to the shelter, enclosed on either side by low stone walls.
-Chamfer-and-stop stone uprights support a pitched king-post roof structure with a tile covering.
-There is a large central stone tablet set into the rear wall with an inscription incised in black lettering that reads: ‘1914-1918/ UPTON CHEYNEY, BEACH/ AND GOLDEN VALLEY SENT/ 55 MEN TO THE GREAT WAR/ OF WHOM 7 GAVE THEIR LIVES’.
-Above this are two later metal plaques with raised lettering.
-The shelter is set within a stone wall.
+The Upton Cheyney War Memorial Shelter is a First World War memorial with later dedication plaques.
+It features stone walls supported by timber and has a tile roof.
+The shelter is located on the south-east side of the road and is accessed by a short flight of steps, which are flanked by low stone walls.
+The structure is supported by chamfer-and-stop stone uprights and has a pitched king-post roof.
+A large central stone tablet is set into the rear wall, with an inscription in black lettering that reads: ‘1914-1918/ UPTON CHEYNEY, BEACH/ AND GOLDEN VALLEY SENT/ 55 MEN TO THE GREAT WAR/ OF WHOM 7 GAVE THEIR LIVES’.
+Above this tablet, there are two later metal plaques with raised lettering.
+The shelter is enclosed within a stone wall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.